CheVeraId/domainauth-spec/draft-narea-domainauth.md

 This section pertains specifically to the hash functions used within digital signatures themselves (e.g., X.509 certificates, CMS SignedData structures), distinct from their use in key identification.

-For ease of adoption and interoperability reasons, implementations MUST support SHA-256, SHA-384, and SHA-512 as defined in {{NIST.FIPS.180-4}}.
+For ease of adoption and interoperability reasons, implementations MUST support SHA-256, SHA-384, and SHA-512 as established in {{NIST.FIPS.180-4}}.

-The DomainAuth Key Digest Type Registry, as defined in {{domainauth-key-digest-type-registry}}, separately governs the use of hash functions for key identification.
+The DomainAuth Key Digest Type Registry, as described in {{domainauth-key-digest-type-registry}}, separately governs the use of hash functions for key identification.

 # Maximum Validity Period